 - Fast-Track Option Expanded for Foreign Workers

 With a pressing need for skilled workers, Canada's Western provinces continue to implement new initiatives to help foreign workers get to Canada and start contributing to the labour force quickly.
-Human Resources and Social Development Canada (HRSDC) is rolling out the welcome mat to temporary foreign workers, making the transition into the workforce easier, faster and with more protection.
+Human Resources and Social Development Canada (ESDC) is rolling out the welcome mat to temporary foreign workers, making the transition into the workforce easier, faster and with more protection.

 - New Legislation Restores Citizenship to 'Lost Canadians'

 Citizenship and Immigration Canada recently tabled a new bill to modernize the country's citizenship laws.
 New legislation will retroactively restore citizenship to the tens of thousands who lost, or never had Canadian citizenship because of several obscure clauses in existing legislation.

 - Occupations Under Pressure Lists Fast-Track Temporary Foreign Worker Hires

 More and more provinces are making lists of Regional Occupations Under Pressure, which help employers in labour-tight industries to bring in foreign workers quickly.
 Employers with job vacancies in listed occupations face less stringent requirements under the Temporary Foreign Worker Program.

 - British Columbia Eases Requirements for Business Immigration